rafageist/book-github-for-schools/README.md

 ---

-✏️ This guide is a work in progress and part of the Abacus Computing Institute project.
-Contributions are welcome.
+✏️ This guide is a work in progress.